Gibbo3771/ccpkg/README.md

 Download the installation script by pasting the following command into your computer:
 `wget run https://raw.githubusercontent.com/Gibbo3771/ccpkg/main/install.lua`

-Once downloaded, run `install`.
 When asked to enable **global** packages, say yes.
 You can read more about global packages below.
 You're then all set!

 ### Example

-You can see an example by creating a new project by running the following commands:
+You can see an example by following the commands below:
 ```
 mkdir example
 cd example